Be frank and tell us –

 Pain Point 4: Unavailability of choosing support

-A wide range of product is the key to online domination.
+A wide range of products is the key to online domination.
 But too many choices can also be confusing at times.

 So what should you do?

 Should you be offering a lesser number of product ranges?

 So what’s the way out?

 Simple – offer your consumers a great deal of products along with choosing the support.